Quad4-Software/reticulum-go-website/frontend/src/lib/docs/overview.md

 # Overview

-## What is Reticulum-Go
+## Stack summary

-Reticulum-Go is a Go implementation of the [Reticulum Network Stack](https://reticulum.network/).
-Reticulum is a cryptographic mesh networking protocol designed for resilient communication over heterogeneous links.
-It can run over UDP, TCP, radio hardware, I2P, and other transports without assuming a single global internet path.
+Reticulum-Go implements the [Reticulum Network Stack](https://reticulum.network/) in Go.
+Reticulum is a cryptographic mesh overlay: named destinations, encrypted links, and multi-hop paths over UDP, TCP, radio hardware, I2P, and other interfaces without requiring one global IP route.

-Reticulum-Go targets full wire compatibility with the official Python reference implementation (RNS 1.3.8) while using Go concurrency and static compilation for deployment on servers, desktops, embedded targets, and WebAssembly runtimes.
+Reticulum-Go targets wire compatibility with Python RNS 1.3.8.
+Builds use Go concurrency and static compilation (`CGO_ENABLED=0` by default) on servers, desktops, embedded targets, and WebAssembly runtimes.

-The primary deliverables are:
+Deliverables:

 - A daemon binary (`reticulum-go`) comparable to Python `rnsd`
 - A library surface under `pkg/` for embedding Reticulum in Go applications
 - A WebAssembly build (`reticulum-wasm`) for browser clients
 - A localhost control API for applications written in other languages

-## Design goals
+## Protocol and build constraints

 **Protocol interoperability.** Peers running Python Reticulum and Reticulum-Go must exchange packets, establish links, and verify cryptography without translation gateways.